amirhnajafiz-archive/sudoku-maker/README.md

 # SudokuMaker
 This program creates 'Sudoku' maps.

-The algorithm is so simple and it works correctly.
+The algorithm is so simple and the program works correctly.

 Written in C and its very simple.